 The Portland Housing Bureau (PHB) requires the applicant to comply with the terms and conditions outlined in their recorded Regulatory Agreement (view sample Rental or Homeownership Regulatory Agreement).
 The compliance requirements differ depending on the type of development as follows:

-- Homeownership Projects: In order to prove the property is being sold to an income eligible homebuyer who will occupy the property, PHB must receive a Homeowner Compliance Verification Form along with supporting documentation (see page two of the form) prior to the sale of the property.
+- Homeownership Projects: In order to prove the property is being sold to an income eligible homebuyer who will occupy the property, PHB must receive a Homebuyer Compliance Verification Form along with supporting documentation (see page two of the form) prior to the sale of the property.
 Income is evaluated based on a homebuyer’s current annualized income.
 In the event that the property is being sold to an ineligible homebuyer or over the sale price cap, the developer must repay the exempted SDCs plus interest and fees to the city of Portland SDC Bureaus.

 Process Steps for Homeownership Project Compliance Requirements:

-Homebuyer completes and signs the Homeowner Compliance Verification Form and submits it along with supporting income documentation to PHB for review prior to the sale of the property.
+Homebuyer completes and signs the Homebuyer Compliance Verification Form and submits it along with supporting income documentation to PHB for review prior to the sale of the property.
 Generally the escrow officer handling the closing will help facilitate this step.

-PHB reviews the forms and supporting documents within 10 business days and then faxes a demand statement to escrow disclosing whether or not the homebuyer meets the affordability requirements and indicating if any repayments are due.* PHB demand statements are valid for 45 days.
+PHB reviews the forms and supporting documents within 10 business days and then emails a demand statement to escrow disclosing whether or not the homebuyer meets the affordability requirements and indicating if any repayments are due.* PHB demand statements are valid for 45 days.